ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Paintings.md

 37. Plane and Pane = L
 38. Wheat and Heat = W
 39. Crow and Crown = N
-40. Hose and house = U
+40. Hose and House = U
+41. Grain and Rain = G

 EIGHT